jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 Living according to transient identity, status, and attachment will only bring dissatisfaction, the Buddha says; being ever-mindful of the flow will bring peace.

+## No-self creates room for that central Buddhist value: compassion

+<span class="big-letter">B</span>eyond the lessening of personal suffering, perhaps the most important practical outcome that comes from deflating the self is the room it creates for compassion.
+By moving the grasping, reality-warping self out of the way, we better recognize that, though we may be trapped in _duḥkha_, so is _everybody else we know_.

+The existence of _every sentient being_ is characterized by suffering, for exactly the same reason ours is: we live transient lives of ignorance and pain.

+In encouraging detachment from self, then, Buddhism does not look away from reality.
+It’s not here to free us _from_ the world; it’s here to free us _for_ the world.
+Honing _selflessness_ through Buddhist practice, we put grasping ego to one side, open ourselves to reality, and cultivate love and compassion for all living beings.

 ## Learn more about Buddhist philosophy

-<span class="big-letter">I</span>f you’re interested in learning more about no-self and other Buddhist teachings on how we can alleviate anxiety, unhappiness, and suffering — including the Buddha’s Four Noble Truths and Eightfold Path — then you might like our new course, [Philosophies for Living: The Ultimate Guide to Enriching Your Personal Philosophy](/philosophies-for-living/).
+<span class="big-letter">I</span>f you’re interested in learning more about no-self, compassion, and other Buddhist teachings on how we can alleviate anxiety, unhappiness, and suffering — including the Buddha’s Four Noble Truths and Eightfold Path — then you might like our new course, [Philosophies for Living: The Ultimate Guide to Enriching Your Personal Philosophy](/philosophies-for-living/).

 <div class="course-promo darkradial-background text-center">
     <h4>Philosophies for Living: the Ultimate Guide to Enriching Your Personal Philosophy</h4>